justingoncalves34/Cybersecurity_Journey/index.md

-# 👾 Welcome to My Cybersecurity Portfolio!
+# 👾 Welcome to My Portfolio!

 Here, you'll find a showcase of my journey through the world of cybersecurity, including hands-on projects, professional experiences, certifications, and blog-style posts sharing my thoughts and learning experiences.